Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 *Nirvāṇa* is the express goal of the Buddhist path but there is no consensus on what it actually is.

-At root, the word is metaphorical: *nir* (“out”) + *vāṇa* (“blowing”)—the extinguishing of a flame.
+The word is metaphorical: *nir* (“out”) + *vāṇa* (“blowing”) refers to the extinguishing of a flame.

-Broadly, *nirvāṇa* signifies escape from *saṃsāra*—literally "going around", this existence, the cycle of birth-and-death.
+Broadly, *nirvāṇa* signifies escape from *saṃsāra*—literally "going around", this existence, the cycle of birth-and-death rebirth.

-This “extinguishing” is variously framed: extinguishing of craving, becoming, aversion, hatred, delusion.
+This “extinguishing” is often framed in the negatives: extinguishing of craving, becoming, aversion, hatred, delusion.
 Or all of the above.

-Is it a state?
-A realization?
-A cessation?
-An unconditioned element?
-Interpretations vary even in early canonical texts.
+Interpretations vary wildly, with common claims describing it is a state, a realization, a cessatio, or a type of special consciousness.

 Some present *nirvāṇa* as **epistemic clarity**—the cessation of delusion.

 Others, as **metaphysical unbinding**—the cessation of causal formations.

-Later schools further reject dualities: *nirvāṇa* and *saṃsāra* are indistinguishable—but not identical either.
+Some schools reject dualities, claiming that *nirvāṇa* and *saṃsāra* are **indistinguishable**—but **not identical** either.

 ---

-Within Buddhist history, two major archetypes of awakening developed—each representing distinct emphases in path and aim:
+Within Buddhist history, two major archetypes of awakening developed, each representing distinct emphases in path and aim:

 The **arhat** ("worthy one") reaches *nirvāṇa* through direct insight, extinguishing craving, and no longer generating karma that binds one to *saṃsāra*.
 The goal is personal liberation, realized through ethical restraint, meditative absorption, and insight into impermanence, not-self, and suffering.

 The **bodhisattva** ("awakening being") vows to attain full Buddhahood not for personal escape, but to guide all beings to liberation.

-This ideal reorients the path: instead of treating *nirvāṇa* as cessation, it emphasizes wisdom and compassion held simultaneously.
+This ideal reorients the path.
+Instead of treating *nirvāṇa* as cessation, it emphasizes wisdom and compassion held simultaneously.
 In some interpretations, the bodhisattva does not seek to exit *saṃsāra*, but to awaken fully *within* it.

 These two ideals are often framed in contrast, but both remain embedded within Buddhist traditions as complementary responses to the question: *what does freedom mean, and for whom is it sought?*

-This second position, the **bodhisattva** ideal forms the basis of Zen though.
+This second position, the **bodhisattva** ideal forms the basis of **Mahāyāna** thought, meaning the school of *The Great Vehicle*.

 ---